Michaelleojacob/2021webpackStarterKit/README.md

 # Webpack Starter Kit

+1. `git clone [remote-address] [what you want to name the repo]`

+2. rm -rf .git

+3. create and sync the new repo to the new cloned folder

 ## Clone This Repo

 That's right, _clone_ not fork.
 You will use this repo multiple times, but you can only fork a repository once.
 So here is what you need to do to clone the repo and still be able to push changes to your repo: